-- In Georgia, for example, a lawsuit challenging the inclusion of absentee ballots in the general election results of Georgia was filed by allies of President Trump.
+- In Georgia, for example, a lawsuit challenging the inclusion of absentee ballots in the general election results of Georgia was filed by allies of former president Donald Trump.
 The case was eventually dismissed with prejudice, meaning that the plaintiffs cannot try to file the same case again and start the process over from scratch.

 - Dismissed without prejudice: If a case is dismissed without prejudice, that means the parties who brought the case can file a similar (or even identical) lawsuit again.
 This gives the parties a chance to address the defects in their complaint that caused it to be thrown out and refile a similar case with the same claims.